JustAnotherHeroRiding/Mentoring-Angel/Angular/Lesson 2 - Personal Dashboard/Personal Dashboard.md

 ## Instructions: **Part 1**
 - Create a main dashboard component (DashboardComponent) that will serve as the container for the widgets. #DONE
-- Set up basic routing, if necessary, for navigation within the app.
+- Set up basic routing, if necessary, for navigation within the app.  #DONE
 - Define the dashboard as a route in your routing configuration.
-This will be the central hub where users can add and interact with widgets.
+This will be the central hub where users can add and interact with widgets.  #DONE
-- Create individual components for each widget (e.g., WeatherWidgetComponent, TodoListComponent, NewsFeedComponent).
+- Create individual components for each widget (e.g., WeatherWidgetComponent, TodoListComponent, NewsFeedComponent).  #DONE
 - Create services for handling data for widgets that require external data (e.g., weather data, news articles).
 - Implement mock services initially to provide dummy data for development.
 - Child Routing for Widgets Implement child routes within the dashboard route for detailed views of each widget.